Language Varieties of Italy: Technology Challenges and Opportunities: Linguistic Context of Italy

 \subsection{Languages and Dialects of Italy}

-Despite the establishment of Italian as national language, a large number of local languages and dialects are still currently spoken in Italy.
-In Table~\ref{tab:endangered-languages} we report the language varieties of Italy classified as endangered by UNESCO~\citep{moseley2010atlas} along with their ISO 636-3 code, linguistic branch, level of endangerment, number of speakers, and whether they have a standardized written form.
+Despite the establishment of Italian as national language, many local languages and dialects are still currently spoken in Italy.
+In Table~\ref{tab:endangered-languages} we report the language varieties of Italy classified as endangered by UNESCO~\citep{moseley2010atlas} along with their ISO 639-3 code (wherever available), linguistic branch, level of endangerment, number of speakers, and whether they have a standardized written form.

-While most varieties have less than 1M speakers and are definitely or severely endangered, some are still used even by younger generations in informal settings as a way to signal their social identities, i.e., language varieties spoken in the South and North-East areas of the Italian peninsula~\citep{istat-2017-uso}.
-Just like most languages of the world~\citep{bird-2022-local}, local languages and dialects of Italy are primarily used in spoken contexts, and only a fraction of them have a recently established written form.
+While most varieties have less than 1M speakers and are definitely or severely endangered, some are still used even by younger generations in informal settings, i.e., language varieties spoken in the south and northeast areas of the Italian peninsula~\citep{istat-2017-uso}.
+Just like most languages of the world, languages and dialects of Italy are primarily used in spoken contexts, and only a fraction of them have a recently established written form.
 Most language varieties of Italy are Romance, insofar as they locally evolved from Vulgar Latin like Standard Italian.\footnote{Indeed, in this context the frequently used ``\emph{Italian} languages/dialects'' expression is a misnomer~\citep{avolio-2009-lingue}.} The rest include non-Latin linguistic minorities from Germanic, Albanian, Hellenic, and Slavic Indo-European branches.